ethanonweller/Java/README.md

 `coord_plane.java` takes an (x,y) coordinate and determines which quadrant it falls in

 `score.java` determines highest scoring student in class with user input for student names and grades

+`numbers.java` reads an unknown amount of integers, determines how many negative/positive integers there are, takes sum of all numbers, and determines average